 But we’re not helpless – we’re not slaves to our situations, because there is always something – some action, some decision – we can do or make that can improve our circumstances.
 Of course, I’m not saying it’s easy, but we always have options.
 And taking some time to consider how we get to and from work and how our kids get to school in an already over-stressed day is really worthwhile.

-On May 30th, we’ve decided to get Galway involved in an initiative called The Mindful Commute.
+On October 17th, we’ve decided to get Galway involved in an initiative called The Mindful Commute 2.0.
 The Mindful Commute is one day where we all make the effort to have 1 less single-occupancy car on the road.
 This could mean carpooling, cycling, getting your school to do a Walking Train, walking, taking the bus… whatever effort you can make to try and reduce the number of single occupancy cars on the road for that day.

 And the benefits are huge – not only on the roads, but within ourselves too.
 You’d be surprised by how different you can feel if you change your commuting habits.

 I regularly cycle to work (ahem, smug much?), but I also drive if I need to.
 And the difference in my stress levels, energy and engagement in work is amazing.
 On cycling days I’m much more productive, and also fully awake by the time I get to the office.

 So if you’d like to join us on October 17th, check out the Facebook page “The Mindful Commute 2.0” for more details.

 We’d love to have you involved.

 Read on below for the different commuting options, and how they can benefit you.